jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 There are deer.
 There are many deer.

-Flowers come early.
+Many flowers come early.
 This is not right.
 Where is grass.
 Matriarch taught me grass comes with flowers.
 But grass is late.
 That is different.
 I will yell.
 Mammoths are here!

-Deer eating grass.
-Other animals eating grass.
+Deer eating trees.
+Other animals eating trees and grass.
 What are other animals.
-We need grass.
+We need more grass.
 Where is grass.

 Martha is done drinking.
 Martha watch!